 This is a video extension of my blog tutorial, How to Fill Layer Cakes, in which I demonstrate the professional bakery method of building layer cakes in pans.
 This technique yields solid puck and brick-shaped cakes that are super easy to frost.

-Tip: Remember to add an extra day to your cake schedule for freezing and defrosting the cake/s.
+Remember to add an extra day to your cake schedule for freezing and defrosting the cake/s.

 Note: Most cakes can stand a good freeze overnight.
 In fact it’s easier to deal with layer cakes, especially half sheet cakes, full sheet cakes, and large wedding cake tiers, when they are quite cold.
 Freshness can be maintained by keeping the cakes sealed in two layers of plastic wrap at all times.
+Follow this link to read about how to freeze cake.

 Benefits to this Cake Filling Method